varigence/docs/bimlflex/trial-process/configuration-of-bimlflex.md

 The Settings Sheet contains configurable settings such as naming conventions used.

-For the Trial it is recommended to update the Hash Algorithm to match the Hashbytes function in Sql:
+For the Trial it is recommended to update the Hash Algorithm to match the Hashbytes function in SQL.

-Update the following setting in the settings sheet to Y:
+Update the `UseSqlCompatibleHash` setting in the settings sheet to `Y`

-`UseSqlCompatibleHash = Y`

 Once the value is updated, click `Set Current Sheet` on the BimlFlex Ribbon Tab to set the value in the database.